 To make things simpler, we will assume that for the cases of input, output and internal signals the symbol Nothing coincides with the symbol zero.
 We decided that one of the symbols will have a more special meaning and that the most suitable symbol of the purpose is zero.
 The other advantage is that it is present in all formats.
-It is present in the Boolean format, in the finite format, in natural numbers, as well as in real number, etc.
+It is present in the Boolean format, in the finite format, in natural numbers, as well as in real numbers, etc.

-The only case when we will assume that zero and Nothing are different symbols will be in the reward signals.
+The only place where we assume that zero and Nothing are different symbols is in the score signal.
 There we make the arithmetic mean of all values different from Nothing, and the zero is a normal number, which can easily participate in the arithmetic mean.
-We would like to underline that Nothing does not participate in the calculation of the arithmetic mean, and that's why we will assume that it is not a zero but something different.
+To underline that Nothing does not participate in the calculation of the arithmetic mean we will assume that it is not a zero but something different.